LBNL-ETA/CyDER/fmu/cymdisttofmu/doc/userGuide/source/installation.rst

    to the executables to CYMDISTToFMU.py.
 See :ref:`build_cmd` for the lists of arguments of CYMDISTToFMU.

-2. To install CYMDISTToFMU, run
+2. Install CYMDISTToFMU by running

   .. code-block:: none